 Measurement of airway responsiveness.
-For patients with symptoms consistent with asthma, but normal lung function, measurements of airway responsiveness to methacholine, histamine, mannitol, or exercise challenge may help establish a diagnosis of asthma24.
+For patients with symptoms consistent with asthma, but normal lung function, measurements of airway responsiveness to direct airway challenges such as inhaled methacholine and histamine or indirect airway challenges such as inhaled mannitol60 or exercise challenge may help establish a diagnosis of asthma24.
 Measurements of airway responsiveness reflect the "sensitivity" of the airways to factors that can cause asthma symptoms, sometimes called "triggers," and the test results are usually expressed as the provocative concentration (or dose) of the agonist causing a given fall (often 20%) in FEV1 (Figure 2-3).
 These tests are sensitive for a diagnosis of asthma, but have limited specificity25.
-This means that a negative test can be useful to exclude a diagnosis of persistent asthma in a patient who is not taking inhaled glucocorticosteroid treatment, but a positive test does not always mean that a patient has asthma26.
+This means that a negative test can be useful to exclude a diagnosis of persistent asthma in a patient who is not taking inhaled alucocorticosteroid treatment, but a positive test does not always mean that a patient has asthma26.
 This is because airway hyperresponsiveness has been described in patients with allergic rhinitis27 and in those with airflow limitation caused by conditions other than asthma, such as cystic fibrosis28, bronchiectasis, and chronic obstructive pulmonary disease (COPD)29.

 Non-invasive markers of airway inflammation.
 The evaluation of airway inflammation associated with asthma may be undertaken by examining spontaneously produced or hypertonic saline-induced sputum for eosinophilic or neutrophilic inflammation30.
 In addition, levels of exhaled nitric oxide (FeNO)31 and carbon monoxide (FeCO)32 have been suggested as non-invasive markers of airway inflammation in asthma.
-Levels of FeNO are elevated in people with asthma (who are not taking inhaled glucocorticosteroids) compared to people without asthma, yet these findings are not specific for asthma.
-Neither sputum eosinophilia nor FeNO has been evaluated prospectively as an aid in asthma diagnosis, but these measurements are being evaluated for potential use in determining optimal treatment33,34.
+Levels of FeNO are elevated in people with asthma (who are not taking inhaled gluco-corticosteroids) compared to people without asthma, yet these findings are not specific for asthma.
+Neither sputum eosinophilia nor FeNO has been evaluated prospectively as an aid in asthma diagnosis, but these measurements are being evaluated for potential use in determining optimal treatment^{33,34,63}.